programmereua/PerTurbo/README.md

 PerTurbo's causal engine is built directly on Celcomen (Megas, Chen, Polanski, Asadollahzadeh, Eliasof, Schönlieb, Teichmann, Wellcome Sanger Institute and University of Cambridge), published in Nature Communications.
 We use both its inference module, CCE, to learn the signed gene gene coupling, and its generative counterfactual module, SCE or Simcomen, to simulate perturbations.

 Celcomen is distributed under the GPL-3.0 licence.
 We use it as intended, as an installed dependency, not by copying or modifying its source into this repository, and we credit it explicitly here and in every notebook.
-The `precompute/` pipeline and the notebooks depend on Celcomen and therefore run in a GPL environment.
+The `backend_precompute/` pipeline and the notebooks in `experiments_validation/` depend on Celcomen and therefore run in a GPL environment.
 The `agent/` server contains no Celcomen code (verified: no Celcomen import anywhere under `agent/`) and, together with the code in this repository that does not derive from Celcomen, is released under the MIT License, matching the frontend repository; see LICENSE.

 ## Environment